 How will this affect small businesses’ bottom line?

 Retail and grocery stores affected by the bill would be required to charge a minimum of 5 cents per bag and would keep a portion of the charge in order to cover the cost of supplying plastic, paper, and reusable bags.
 Currently, these stores pay for bags, but the cost is hidden to the customer.
 After Los Angeles placed a ban on plastic bags and a 10 cent fee on paper bags, businesses gained on average $6000 annually.

 Will consumers choose to shop outside of Athens?

-Los Angeles’s ban on plastic bags and a fee on paper bags.
-In follow up reports, stores report that customers were quick to adapt to the change.
-Stores were quick to offer incentives, additional signage, and bag replacements and reported no notable loss of sales.
+See Los Angeles’s ban on plastic bags and a fee on paper bags: in their follow up reports, stores reported that customers were quick to adapt to the change, while the stores were quick to offer incentives, additional signage, and bag replacements.
+They reported no notable loss of sales.

 I use plastic bags for my trash bags/pet waste/lunch/you name it.
 How will this affect me?

 It is great to reuse when possible, but unfortunately most plastic shopping bags are not reused or recycled.
 A study from Los Angeles County estimated that only a quarter of plastic bags are used as substitutes for trash bags.
 People that wish to use and reuse shopping bags as trash bags can purchase them for 5 cents, but it will be more efficient to use dedicated trash bags with a greater capacity than single use shopping bags.
 Athens Clarke County also provides bags for pet waste at parks and key community locations.

 “Implementation of The County of Los Angeles Plastic and Paper Carryout Bag Ordinance,” County of Los Angeles, November 20, 2012, pg 2,